andyhorn/simple_date_range_picker/README.md

 By default, `hoveredOpacity > boundaryOpacity > selectedOpacity`, but this is entirely up to you.

-The `SimpleDateRangePickerStyle` contains the colors, as well as other styles for the picker:
+The `SimpleDateRangePickerStyle` contains the colors, as well as other styling options for the picker:

 ```dart
 class SimpleDateRangePickerStyle {